 - 1. The Board shall approve, conditionally approve or disapprove within sixty-five (65) days after acceptance, subject to extension or waiver as provided in RSA 676:1, (f).
 If an application is deemed to have regional impact, the Board has an additional 30 days to act. - 2.
-The Planning Board may refer the Subdivision or Site Plan application to a consultant or consultants for review and comment.
-The applicant shall bear all costs of such consultants unless they have received a waiver under Section XI.
-Prior to referral, the applicant shall pay in advance or establish an escrow account. - 3.
 Changes to drawings and information requested of the applicant during the review process shall be submitted to the Town Planning Department seven (7) calendar days prior to the date of a continued hearing.
-Failure to do so may, at the discretion of the Planning Board Chair, result in the scheduled hearing to be cancelled and rescheduled to a later date. - 4.
+Failure to do so may, at the discretion of the Planning Board Chair, result in the scheduled hearing to be cancelled and rescheduled to a later date. - 3.
 All conditions of approval required by the Planning Board must be met before the specified project completion date as determined by the Planning Board during the review process.
 Failure to meet this deadline by the applicant will result in the approval being deemed null and void.
-The applicant may submit a letter of request to the Planning Board to extend the deadline for meeting conditions, thirty (30) days prior to the expiration date. - 5.
-Prior to final approval, a performance guarantee may be required, covering the estimated cost of all on-site and off-site road(s), drainage, and utilities.

-- 6. Prior to final approval, the Planning Board shall have received, reviewed and accepted any consultant's report required by the Board with respect to the application, and Town Counsel's review, if required, of any covenants, easements, or security documents. - 7.
-The Board reserves the right to engage a third party for a review of any component of the application if it deems it necessary in order to make an informed decision.
+The applicant may submit a letter of request to the Planning Board to extend the deadline for meeting conditions, thirty (30) days prior to the expiration date. - 4.
+Prior to final approval, a performance guarantee may be required, covering the estimated cost of all on-site and off-site road(s), drainage, and utilities. - 5.
+Prior to final approval, the Planning Board shall have received, reviewed and accepted any consultant's report required by the Board with respect to the application, and Town Counsel's review, if required, of any covenants, easements, or security documents. - 6.
+The Board reserves the right to engage a mutually-agreed upon in writing third party for a review of any component of the application if it deems it necessary in order to make an informed decision.
 This expense shall be borne by the applicant.